The Microfiber Difference for Cleaning Professionals

-Cotton is known for its durability, absorbency, and inexpensiveness, but have you ever noticed that when cleaning with cotton, you never have a completely clean surface with no lint or dust left behind?
-That’s because cotton doesn’t have the properties to pick up dust and debris, with the consequence of grime just being pushed around.
+Cotton is known for its durability, absorbency, and inexpensiveness.
+But have you ever noticed that, when cleaning with cotton, you never have a completely clean surface with no lint or dust left behind?
+That’s because cotton doesn’t have the lifting and trapping properties of microfiber, which are needed to truly remove dust and debris.
+This results in grime being pushed around your seemingly clean surfaces.
 Small fibers get left behind and most people resort to paper towels.
 Although this might be an easier solution, using paper towels increases paper waste and still leaves behind dirt and germs.

 A great alternative to cotton and disposables is microfiber.
 The ultrafine fibers actually lift and trap over 99% of dirt, germs, viruses and bacteria, leaving a dust free, lint free, and streak free shine.
 This magnetic property makes it a popular choice for dusting as it reduces the number of surface and airborne allergens.
 Microfiber is exceptionally soft and most commonly used for cleaning purposes because of its high absorbency, soaking up liquids and oils unlike any other natural or synthetic materials available.
 Microfiber is extremely resilient and durable.
 Wash and reuse hundreds of times, they will outlast your traditional cotton towels.
 Microfiber cloths are also eco-friendly because they reduce water usage and nearly eliminate the need for cleaning chemicals and paper towels.